 Barcelona’s pocket-sized version of Berlin’s Berghain keeps pulling in big names in international techno.
 The city’s only true remaining techno club has an uncompromising music policy that mixes local regulars – Gus Van Sound, Olmos, Uroz – with label nights and special guests.

 Club Marabú at Astin in Sala Apolo is the trap and dancehall club night Barcelona needed.
 With a ’90s aesthetic, promoters Canada and Drakis have devised a monthly party whose USPs are musical eclecticism and an out-of-control dance floor.

-Live acts, DJs and roots music make for an underground vibe at this long-running club night.
-Reggae, hip hop and soul feature heavily but you’ll also hear rumba, drum ‘n’ bass and jungle thrown into the mix.
+Live acts, DJs and roots music make for an underground vibe at this long-running Wednesday club night.
+Reggae, hip hop and soul feature heavily at Caníbal in Sala Apolo, but you’ll also hear dubstep, drum ‘n’ bass and jungle thrown into the mix.
 An excellent mid-week choice for a night on the town.

 Thursdays at Apolo are for taking a sweet trip down memory lane without forgetting to live in the moment.
 Cupcake is a fun-filled night full of glorious pop, dance and rock hits from the ’70s right up to the present day, with your hosts Mr Majestyk and Bulma Beat.

 City Hall sets out to govern Barcelona’s electronic music society, and Happy Techno, a weekend party dedicated to new-age and old-school dance music, is the rule of the land.
 DJs such as Lexlay, Pisano, Noe Gy and more get revellers in a frenzy on the dance floor, both indoors at City Hall and outdoors over the summer in collaboration with Go Beach Club at their Happy Techno Open Air parties.